slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'If cats looked like frogs we'd realize what nasty, cruel little bastards they are.
 Style.
 That's what people remember.' -- Terry Pratchett*

-> *'In ancient times cats were worshipped as gods; they have not forgotten this.' -- Terry Pratchett*
+> *'Dress shabbily and they remember the dress; dress impeccably and they remember the woman.' -- Coco Chanel*

 The sign of a beautiful person is that they always see beauty in others.

+> *'A man’s face is his autobiography.
+A woman’s face is her work of fiction.' -- Oscar Wilde*

 > *'Clothes make the man.
 Naked people have little or no influence on society.' -- Mark Twain*

-> *'A man’s face is his autobiography.
-A woman’s face is her work of fiction.' -- Oscar Wilde*

-> *'Dress shabbily and they remember the dress; dress impeccably and they remember the woman.' -- Coco Chanel*